Exact Quantum Many-Body Scars in 2D Quantum Gauge Models: XY Model

-To verify the existence of QMBS, we have computed the entanglement entropies of the eigenstates for the lattice shown in \cref{fig:OBClattice}.
-In addition, we consider the XY model with correlated interaction strengths and inhomogeneous magnetic field.
+To verify the existence of QMBS, we have numerically studied the adjacent-gap ratio distribution and the entanglement entropies for all eigenstates.
+For our numerical analysis, we consider the XY model with correlated interaction strengths and an inhomogeneous magnetic field, whose Hamiltonian is given by